 It is important that everyone, from school-aged children to seniors, understand that emergency preparedness is something in which we all play a very important role.
-Disasters take many forms: floods, winter storms, summer heatwaves, chemical spills, fires, earthquakes, etc. When disaster does strike, the best protection is knowing what to do.
+Disasters take many forms: floods, winter storms, heatwaves, chemical spills, fires, earthquakes, etc. When disaster does strike, the best protection is knowing what to do.

 Understanding Emergency Management Services in Armstrong

 The City of Armstrong provides emergency management services directly to the community, including operational support to first responders (fire, police, ambulance and public works operations) during major incidents.
 Operational support may include the activation of an Emergency Operations Centre, coordination with emergency support services in partnership with the RDNO and the Canadian Red Cross Society (CRCS), community-wide evacuation procedures, and coordination of resources and agencies involved in response and recovery.

 Emergency Management B.C.

 The provincial emergency program, Emergency Management BC (EMBC), is a division of the Ministry of Transportation and Infrastructure, reporting to the Minister of State for Emergency Preparedness.
 EMBC works with local governments year round, providing training and support before, during and after emergencies.

 Public Safety Canada coordinates and supports the efforts of federal organizations, ensuring national security and the safety of Canadians.
 They also work with other levels of government, first responders, community groups, the private sector and other nations.
 They provide information to help Canadians prepare for emergencies, including guides, websites and public awareness activities such as Emergency Preparedness Week.